h3xp/oblivionbot/README.md

 ## features

 ```
 .resets			# outputs the reset timers in the text channel
 .forum			# outputs link to the guild forum
 .raidplaner		# outputs the raid calendar in the text channel
 .sound			# plays a custom sound file from the ./sound/ directory in the voice channel
 .technobase		# plays internet radio channel technobase in the voice channel
 .youtube		# plays sound of a youtube video in the voice channel
-.registrations		# fetches registrations from the eqdkp raid calender
+.registered		# fetches registrations from the eqdkp raid calender
 .raid			# fetches raid logs from warcraftlogs
 ```